-Exercise, fitness, heart rate, co-ordination.
+Exercise, fitness, heart rate, co-ordination, heart rate, circuit, technique, exercise.

-Sequence of learning Objectives and suggested details provided by subject leader.
-1 Warm-up: Cars Place spots on the floor around the room, ensuring each child has their own spot.
+Sequence of learning Learning Objectives/Outcomes Suggested Lesson Outline 1 Learning Objective: Warm-up: To understand how to prepare the body for exercise.
+To understand what fitness means.
+Cars Place spots on the floor around the room, ensuring each child has their own spot.
 Explain to the children that they are driving a car and will move through the gears, changing the speed at which they move.
 1st gear - walking; 2nd gear - walking fast; 3rd gear - jogging; 4th gear - jogging fast; Stop - the children return to their spot.
 The children must change direction in a safe manner while they are driving.
 Skills learning and development: Explain to the children why personal fitness is important: it improves mobility in everyday life, improves the ability to concentrate, helps the body fight off illness.
 There are many ways to achieve personal fitness, including eating healthily and taking regular exercise.
 In Year 1, you should be doing at least one hour of physical activity in a day.
 Play a range of games that raise the heart rate.
 With the children, discuss the things that are happening to their bodies as they exercise.
 Ask: Can you run really fast on the spot for 10 seconds?
 Can you repeat this five times?
-Application and practice: